kaismic/Hitorus/wiki/usage.md

 ## Browse
 You can browse and open the downloaded galleries here.

-- Go to the browse page
+- Go to browse page

     <img src="images/browse-1.jpeg">